Mangopay/RefactoringKata/README.md

 1. If the user is not logged, the service throws a UserNotLoggedInException.
 2. If the logged user is not friend with the user passed in argument, the service returns an empty list.
-3. If the logged user is friend with the user passed in argument, the service return the list of wallets fetched from the database.
+3. If the logged user is friend with the user passed in argument, the service returns the list of wallets fetched from the database.

 Info : the database and the session is a stub which throws an exception.